 The Virtual Apprenticeship Network (VAN) will drastically increase the number of apprentices across the country by providing resources to America’s community colleges and employers to create 16,000 new apprenticeships.
 “These are not apprentices in name only,” said Walter G. Bumphus, AACC’s president and CEO.
 “These are industry-relevant apprenticeship programs that are recognized and/or registered and will result in thousands of students that are job-ready and a newly imagined network of apprenticeships that will serve industry employers needs for decades to come.”

-The program will identify, validate, and promote highly successful apprenticeship models and work-based learning programs that can be rapidly ramped up into full apprenticeship programs, create a Virtual Apprenticeship Network that connects community colleges and employees looking for training opportunities, and fund 80 community colleges that exhibit the ability to support the rapid expansion of local partnerships to garner 12,000 new apprentices in three years.
-In addition, AACC will work with four globally recognized companies and their local community colleges to develop and implement specific programs designed to ensure their specific needs for qualified and trained employees are met.
+The program will expand registered apprenticeship programs apprenticeship programs, create a Virtual Apprenticeship Network that connects community colleges and employees looking for training opportunities, and fund 80 community colleges that exhibit the ability to support the rapid expansion of local partnerships to garner 12,000 new apprentices in three years.
+In addition, AACC will work with four globally recognized companies and their local community colleges to implement registered apprenticeship programs designed to ensure their specific needs for qualified and trained employees are met.
 These partners will each commit to training 1,000 apprentices within the three year timeframe.